Dividend stocks food sector analysis

 One thing that popped out to me is the slowing dividend growth rate.
-In each case, the 2017 percent dividend increase is lower than the 5 year compound annual dividend growth.
-It is clear to me that the changing consumer and the slow response by these companies is hindering dividend growth.
+In each case, the 2017 percent dividend increase is lower than the 5-year compound annual dividend growth.
+It is clear to me that the changing consumer and the slow response by these companies are hindering dividend growth.

 Even worse, General Mills indicated it will freeze its dividend for the next couple of years partly to finance the acquisition of Blue Buffalo.
 It’s not enough that Fido gets all natural food products, but now that lovable canine is costing me dividend growth.